AreTaj/MNIST-TensorFlow/README.md

     * Sets the optimizer ('adam') and loss function ('categorical_crossentropy') for training.
     * Defines accuracy as the evaluation metric.
 5. **Trains the model:** Fits the model to the training data (`x_train` and `y_train`) for 10 epochs.
 Uses validation data (`x_test` and `y_test`) to monitor performance during training.
-6. **Evaluates the model:** Evaluates the model's accuracy on the test set and prints the test accuracy.
+6. **Evaluates the model:** Evaluates the model's accuracy on the test set and prints the test accuracy. **Achieved a test accuracy of 98.5%.**

 **Running the Project:**